Microsoft Editor

-Microsoft Editor is a closed source AI-powered writing assistant available for Word, Outlook, and as a Chromium browser extension part of Office 365.
+Microsoft Editor is a closed source AI-powered writing assistant available for Word, Outlook, and as a Chromium browser extension part of Microsoft 365.
 It includes the essentials in a writing assistant, such as a grammar and spell checker.
-Microsoft provides a basic version of Editor for free but users need to have a Microsoft account.
+Microsoft provides a basic version of Editor for free but users wanting more features will need to have a paid Microsoft account.

+As of October 2024, Microsoft Editor whilst being a Microsoft product, is not available in all of Microsoft tools (even popular business applications such as their messaging client, Microsoft Teams).